 PETITION TO REMOVE TRUSTEE, TED BERNSTEIN

-COMES NOW, the Interested Parties and Alleged Beneficiaries, Joshua Ennio Zander Bernstein, Jacob Noah Archie Bernstein and Daniel Elijsha Abe Ottomo Bernstein, by and through his undersigned counsel files this PETITION TO REMOVE TRUSTEE, TED BERNSTEIN as follows:
+COMES NOW, the Interested Parties and Alleged Beneficiaries, Joshua Ennio Zander Bernstein, Jacob Noah Archie Bernstein and Daniel Elijsha Abe Ottomo Bernstein, by and through their undersigned counsel and files this PETITION TO REMOVE TRUSTEE, TED BERNSTEIN as follows:

-This is an action to remove TED BERNSTEIN as Trustee of Shirley Bernstein Trust Agreement Dated May 20, 2008, as amended(hereinafter the “Trust”).
+This is an action to remove TED BERNSTEIN as Trustee of Shirley Bernstein Trust Agreement Dated May 20, 2008, as amended(hereinafter the “Shirley Trust”).

+This is an action to remove TED BERNSTEIN as Trustee of Simon Bernstein Trust Agreement Dated May 20, 2008, as amended(hereinafter the “Simon Trust”).

+This is an action to remove TED BERNSTEIN as Personal Representative of Shirley Bernstein Will Dated May 20, 2008, as amended(hereinafter the “Shirley Estate”).

-At all times material hereto, JOSHUA BERNSTEIN was/is a resident of Palm Beach County, Florida, and is otherwise sui juris.
+At all times material hereto, JOSHUA ENNIO ZANDER BERNSTEIN was/is a resident of Palm Beach County, Florida, and is otherwise sui juris.

+At all times material hereto, JACOB NOAH ARCHIE BERNSTEIN was/is a resident of Palm Beach County, Florida, and is otherwise sui juris.
+(LESLIE DANNY AND JAKE WERE NOT ADULTS FOR PART OF THIS, THEY ALL NOW ARE ADULTS)

+At all times material hereto, Daniel Elijsha Abe Ottomo Bernstein was/is a resident of Palm Beach County, Florida, and is otherwise sui juris.

 At all times material hereto, TED BERNSTEIN was/is a resident of Palm Beach County, Florida.

-On _________, the Trust was executed.
-See Trust attached hereto as Exhibit “A”.
+On May 20, 2008, the Simon Trust and Shirley Trust were executed.
+See Shirley Trust attached hereto as Exhibit “A” and Simon Trust Exhibit “B”.

+On _______________the Simon Trust was Amended and Restated see attached hereto Exhibit “C”.

+On May 20, 2008, the Shirley Will was executed.
+See Shirley Will attached hereto as Exhibit “D”.

-Pursuant to ________ of the Trust, ________ were appointed as the Trustees of the Trust.
+Pursuant to ________ of the Shirley Trust, Simon Bernstein and Ted Bernstein successor were appointed as the Trustees of the Trust.

+Pursuant to ________ of the 2008 Simon Trust, William Stansbury was appointed as the Trustees of the Trust.

+Pursuant to ________ of the 2012 Simon Amended and Restated Trust, Robert Spallina, Esq. and Donald Tescher, Esq. were appointed as the Co-Trustees of the Trust.

+Robert Spallina and Donald Tescher resigned as Co-Trustee for admitting to forging Shirley Bernstein’s Trust in efforts to include their client Ted Bernstein’s children back into the Shirley Trust for %40 of the value as Ted Bernstein and his lineal descendants were considered predeceased for All Purposes of Disposition of the trust when it became Irrevocable upon her death.

 Pursuant to _______________ of the Trust, all actions by the Trustee shall be taken only by unanimous decision of the Trustee then serving.